 The risk management department is organised independently of the business units and reports directly to the group CEO.
 The department is responsible for the group’s risk models and for further developing effective risk management systems.
 The department is responsible for independent risk assessment, risk reporting and overall risk monitoring in the group and reports periodically to the group CEO and the board of directors.

 The bank’s most important profit objective is to achieve a competitive return on equity.
 This is done inter alia through increased focus on risk pricing and risk-adjusted return.
-Principles and framework for internal control and risk management are enshrined in a risk management policy.
+Principles and framework for internal control and risk management are enshrined in a separate policy.
 This policy sets out guidelines for the group’s overall approach to risk management and is designed to ensure that the group has an effective and appropriate process to that end.

 The compliance function is organised independently of the business units.
 The function assesses the undertaking’s policies, procedures and systems to ensure regulatory compliance, and provides advice to the management and other relevant personnel on measures to be initiated to ensure compliance with the prevailing body of rules.
 The function shall also establish guidelines and processes for managing compliance risk and ensure that compliance is monitored and tested through a structured and well-defined monitoring programme.
 The head of the compliance function reports periodically to the group CEO and the board of directors.
 Compliance reports are prepared on a quarterly basis.

 The compliance function has established a specific responsibility for monitoring compliance with the Anti-Money Laundering Act and the Personal Data Act.

 Business lines and support functions along with subsidiaries are required to attend to compliance by operationalising the policy for compliance and identified compliance risks adopted by the board of directors.